 Nocturnal dream sequences, expressionistic harlequinades

 Franz Schreker and Arnold Schoenberg were two of the visionary thinkers of Vienna’s music scene in the Belle Époque.
-Standing on the threshold between late Romanticism and Modernism, they were looking for new forms of expression.
+On the threshold between late Romanticism and Modernism, they were looking for new forms of expression.
 Schreker, as his dance allegory Der Wind makes clear, remained committed to the sensuous musical language of the fin de siècle.
 Schoenberg, too, still made use of this style in his opulent early work Verklärte Nacht, but before long he went off on a different path: for example, with the avant-garde Pierrot Lunaire, one of his masterpieces.
 All three works on this programme are spellbindingly infused with a rapt, dreamlike atmosphere.

 Marlene Ito violin